Axial Spondyloarthritis Flares: What To Know, How To Cope

 Dealing with AxSpA flare emotional symptoms

-Many patients with AxSpA will experience mental and emotional symptoms.
+Many patients with AxSpA will experience emotional symptoms.
 These can include anxiety and depression.
 Make sure you let your health care team know you are experiencing emotional symptoms.
 They may recommend medications to help you.
 You may want to ask your care team about support groups.
 This will allow you to talk to other people who are experiencing the same symptoms as you.
 Your health care team may be able to recommend a therapist who specializes in patients with AxSpA or similar diseases.2-4

 One last suggestion